 Most VPN provides don't keep data on users meaning that your assigned IP shouldn't be linked to your physical address anyway – keeping you secure.

-It's the reason that using a VPN in China has become so popular and useful, allowing those located there (either permanently or temporarily) to get around websites otherwise blocked by the government.
+It's the reason that using the best VPN for China has become so popular and useful, allowing those located there (either permanently or temporarily) to get around websites otherwise blocked by the government.

 What keeps me secure when using a VPN?